A Look at Each Vaccine: Measles, Mumps and Rubella (MMR) Vaccine

 When this vaccine virus (a now modified form of the natural virus) is put back into the body, it grows very poorly.
 Whereas natural measles virus reproduces itself thousands of times during natural infection, the measles vaccine virus reproduces itself probably fewer than 20 times.
 That is why natural measles virus causes illness, but measles vaccine virus doesn't.
 However, because the measles vaccine virus reproduces itself a little bit, it induces immunity against measles that is life-long.
 (See how vaccines work.)

 The effectiveness of the measles vaccine has been dramatic.
-In 1962 (one year before the first measles vaccine was made available in the United States), 3-4 million people were diagnosed with measles, 48,000 were admitted to hospitals and 500 people died.
+Before the first measles vaccine became available in the United States (in 1963), 3-4 million people were diagnosed with measles, about 48,000 were admitted to hospitals and about 500 people died every year.

-In 2012, 55 cases of measles were reported to the Centers for Disease Control and Prevention (CDC).
-While we were on the verge of eliminating measles from the United States, decreases in the use of the MMR vaccine have led to outbreaks.
-For example, outbreaks during 2011 led to about 220 cases of measles.
+In 2012, 55 cases of measles were reported to the CDC.
+However, decreases in the use of the MMR vaccine have led to increasingly larger outbreaks.
+For example, during 2011, outbreaks led to about 220 cases of measles.
 And in 2014, more than 600 cases were reported.
-In 2019, the U.S. experienced the largest measles outbreak in about 20 years — more than 600 cases were reported.
-This outbreak occurred because a critical number of parents had chosen not to vaccinate their children.
+In 2019, the U.S. experienced the largest outbreak in almost 30 years with almost 1,300 cases reported to the CDC.
+These outbreaks occurred because a critical number of parents had chosen not to vaccinate their children.
 While cases of measles decreased during the years of the COVID-19 pandemic, due to fewer opportunities for the virus to spread, a few cases occurred each year and the annual number of cases has again started to increase.
 Sadly, given that vaccine hesitancy and misinformation remain issues post-pandemic, it is likely that we will continue to see this virus spread.

-Also some children develop a mild, measles-like rash about seven to 12 days after getting the measles vaccine.
-Children with this reaction can still get the measles vaccine in the future.
+Also, some children develop a mild, measles-like rash about seven to 12 days after getting the MMR vaccine.
+Children with this reaction can still get the MMR vaccine in the future.
 Children with measles rash from the vaccine are not contagious to other people.